GYUHO Lee © 2026

 Overview → Process → Documents

-By showing only what each step requires, the flow becomes easier to follow and mentally lighter.
+By revealing only the information needed at each step, the process became easier to follow and mentally lighter.

 1. Key Info Card : 5-Sec Scan